nais/doc/docs/auth/idporten/README.md

 Your application is left with the responsibility to verify that inbound requests have valid tokens.

-:dart: Learn how to [secure your application with ID-porten](how-to/secure.md).
+:dart: Learn how to [log in citizens with ID-porten](how-to/login.md).